sindresorhus/got/readme.md

 Type: `Function`\
 Default: [`Link` header logic](source/index.ts)

-The function takes three arguments:
+The function takes an object with the following properties:
 - `response` - The current response object.
 - `allItems` - An array of the emitted items.
 - `currentItems` - Items from the current response.